jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 The <location>-element covers the entire span, including the footnote.
 This is to be expected as changes are always carried out on the full tree.
 Only, the mapping is restricted to certain parts of the document.
-Usually, this is also the desired behaviour, though, admittedly, depending on the use case another behavior (e.g. splitting the <location>-element into one part before the <footnote>-elemnt and one part after that element) might be preferable.
+Usually, this is also the desired behavior, though, admittedly, depending on the use case another behavior (e.g. splitting the <location>-element into one part before the <footnote>-element and one part after that element) might be preferable.
 Such cases are not covered by the markup-method of class ContentMapping.

 Because, the <location>-element did not need to be split, it does not need and therefore does not have a "chain"-attribute.

 Next, let's add the <foreign>-element.
-(We substitue the value of its chain-attribute, so that the doctest does not break, when another random key is picked!)::
+(We substitute the value of its chain-attribute, so that the doctest does not break, when another random key is picked!)::